nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

 <br/>

-### Mutual TLS
+### End to End Encryption

 <br/>

 ![mtls icon](media/lab10_mtls_icon.png)

-The Boss's business insurance auditor has informed him that his website must have SSL encryption for all his web traffic from end-to-end.
+The Boss's business insurance auditor has informed him that his website must have TLS encryption for all his web traffic from end-to-end.
 Not just the traffic between his customers and the Ingress Controller, but also between the Ingress Controller and all of the application pods.
-This is called mutualTLS for the Ingress Controller.
-So now you have to configure/enable TLS between Ingress Controller and the Cafe coffee and tea pods, and verify that it works.
+This is called `End to End Encryption`, and is the first part of a high security application design, often called Mutual TLS.
+So now you have to configure/enable TLS between the Ingress Controller and the Cafe coffee and tea pods, and verify that it works.

 <br/>